-Disturbing, powerful and ultimately redemptive, As If I Am Not There is an amazing story of the will to survive and an important testament to the survivors of the atrocities in the former Yugoslavia. —TIFF
+As If I Am Not There relates one woman’s experience of the horrors that took place at the beginning of the Bosnian War.
+Disturbing and powerful, the film is an important testament to the survivors of the atrocities in the former Yugoslavia.

 Bosnia in the 1990's and we follow a young girl who takes a summer job teaching in a remote village only to find herself swept up in the horror of men during wartime.
 It's very well photographed and the lead puts in a fantastic performance yet the script is lacking depth and we unfortunately come away feeling like we've seen it all before.
 2.5 stars

 Addresses the use of rape in times of war with sensitivity.
 This is a film about one girl's struggle to survive brutal and dehumanizing conditions while held in a camp during the Bosnian war in the 1990s.
 Juanita Wilson is a director to watch.
 It's unfortunate she hasn't released a feature film since this one.
 I look forward to the films she will, hopefully, make in the future.

 Guerra de los Balcanes: limpieza étnica, campos de concentración, genocidio, violaciones sistemáticas.
 Dilema moral: ¿debo abortar?
 Es fácil oponerse al aborto desde la comodidad de la academia, el púlpito o un Starbucks; pero ante la brutalidad que sufre la protagonista, uno no debería juzgar tan dogmáticamente.
 Son muchas las películas sobre la guerra en los Balcanes.
 Esta es, sin duda, una muy buena. @VenusReyJr